 If you are looking for new travel shoes, one factor in most people’s decisions is the price of the shoes.
 It is good to set a budget for your shoes.

-If you have a smaller budget, it might be easy to look for a cheap pair of shoes but we recommend that you seriously consider balancing cost with quality and comfort.
+If you have a smaller budget, it might be tempting to look for a cheap pair of shoes, but we recommend that you seriously consider balancing cost with quality and comfort.

 If you’ve ever taken an uncomfortable pair of shoes on a trip, you’ll know that your choice of travel shoes really can make or break your holiday.
 Sometimes you have to make a bit of an investment to ensure that your sightseeing goes as smoothly as it possibly can.

-That being said, you don’t want to sacrifice your grocery budget to buy a great pair of travel shoes, so we’ve tried to include shoes across a whole range of budgets in this list.
-However, do bear in mind that shoes can be a real investment and a good well-made pair of shoes can last for many years!
+That said, you don’t want to sacrifice your grocery budget to buy a great pair of travel shoes, so we’ve tried to include shoes across a range of budgets in this list.
+Do bear in mind that shoes can be a real investment, and a good well-made pair can last for many years.

-You can often find great in-store and online discounts on shoes, especially on last year’s styles and end of season sales.
-For example, try looking for sandals in autumn or for snow boots in spring.
-We always check the discount racks when looking for shoes and have some great bargains this way on new shoes.
+You can often find great in-store and online discounts on shoes, especially on last season’s styles and end-of-season sales.
+Try looking for sandals in autumn or for snow boots in spring.
+We always check the discount racks when looking for shoes and have found some good bargains this way.

-Also, don’t forget about shoes you may already own!
-You may find you already have a pair of suitable shoes already in your closet.
-Just be sure to check them over and test them out before your trip to ensure they still fit, are comfortable, and are in good shape.
+Don’t forget about shoes you may already own.
+You may find that you already have a pair of suitable shoes in your closet.
+Be sure to check them over and test them out before your trip to ensure they still fit, are comfortable, and are in good shape.

 Durability

 Of course, if your budget means you can’t afford the best quality shoes, that’s fine.
-I used to buy fairly inexpensive shoes for travel when I was a student and just knew that I would have to replace them every couple of years as they wore out fairly quickly.
+I used to buy fairly inexpensive shoes for travel when I was a student and just knew that I would have to replace them every couple of years as they wore out.

-Also some shoe manufacturers (and stores) offer warranties or money-back guarantees for their shoes if you don’t enjoy them or there are any manufacturer defects.
-This is always a good sign and the longer that warranty, the better.
+Some shoe manufacturers and stores also offer warranties or money-back guarantees for their shoes if you don’t enjoy them or there are any manufacturer defects.
+This is always a good sign, and the longer that warranty, the better.

-Some brands of shoes are particularly designed for those with certain kinds of foot problems.
-Some brands that have good reputations for quality footwear for those with foot issues include Aetrex, Vionic, Birkenstock, Clarks, Orthofeet, Chaco, Therafit, and Drew.
+Some brands of shoes are particularly designed for those with foot problems or for accommodating orthotic devices.
+Brands with good reputations for quality footwear for those with foot issues include Aetrex, Vionic, Birkenstock, Clarks, Orthofeet, Chaco, Therafit, and Drew.
+Vionic shoes in particular carry the seal of acceptance by the American Podiatric Medical Association, which is one of the few third-party signals in the orthopaedic-friendly space that I find meaningful.

 If you have a more serious foot issue and are not sure about the best way to care for your feet, I would consult a podiatrist about what they recommend.

 A lot of people care about where their shoes are made, how they are made, what they are made of, and the environmental impact of this process.
-This information can often be difficult to find out, but more and more brands are making this information easier to find.
+This information can often be difficult to find, but more and more brands are making it easier.

 Buying locally-made shoes can be difficult, depending on where you live, as many brands manufacture their shoes in either Asia or eastern Europe.
-Buying locally-made shoes if you live in a high-income country can also be difficult for those on a smaller budget as such shoes tend to be more expensive than those produced in lower-income countries.
+Buying locally-made shoes if you live in a high-income country can also be a stretch for those on a smaller budget, since such shoes tend to cost more than those produced in lower-income countries.

-If you live in the USA, there are a number of shoe brands that manufacture their shoes (or at least some models of their shoes) in the USA, including Danner, Red Wing, Opie Way, New Balance (made in US line), and Okabashi.
+If you live in the USA, there are a number of shoe brands that manufacture their shoes, or at least some models, in the USA, including Danner, Red Wing, Opie Way, New Balance (Made in US line), and Okabashi.

-If you live in the UK, a few of the shoe brands that are produced in England include Crown Northhampton, Cody & Co, New Balance (made in UK line), and Doc Martens (made in England line).
+If you live in the UK, a few of the shoe brands that are produced in England include Crown Northhampton, New Balance (Made in UK line), and Doc Martens (Made in England line).

 Vegan Friendly

-For those looking for vegan-friendly shoes, many shoe brands offer shoes that do not use any animal products or by-products.
-There are also several brands that only produce vegan shoes.
+For those looking for vegan-friendly shoes, many shoe brands offer shoes that do not use any animal products or by-products, and several brands produce only vegan shoes.

 More mainstream brands that carry vegan shoe lines include Tom’s, Birkenstock, Reef, Merrell, Dr. Martens, Teva, and Adidas.
-Many of these brands have designed vegan-friendly versions of some of their most popular shoes and we try to note when vegan versions of a shoe are available throughout our post.
+Many of these brands have designed vegan-friendly versions of some of their most popular shoes, and we try to note when vegan versions of a shoe are available throughout this post.

 Best Versatile Travel Shoes for Women

-Personally, I have found that a mary jane style shoe has been the best versatile travel shoe for me and I have worn mary jane style shoes for over 8 years.
-I find that they are suitable for a variety of travel situations and go well with a variety of travel clothing options.
+Personally, I have found that a mary jane style shoe has been the best versatile travel shoe for me, and I have worn mary janes for over 9 years.
+They are suitable for a variety of travel situations and go well with a variety of travel clothing options.

 Of course, the perfect travel shoes for one destination may not work well for another.
-For example, the perfect shoes for a trip to NYC are not likely going to be the same one for a tropical beach destination or a camping holiday.
+The perfect shoes for a trip to NYC are not likely to be the same ones for a tropical beach destination or a camping holiday.

-Note, that shoes are not ranked in any sort of order within this post, the numbers are just used to make the post easier to navigate.
+Note that shoes are not ranked in any particular order within this post; the numbers are just used to make the post easier to scan.

 1. Rockport Cobb Hill Petra Mary Jane Flats